5jt/dyalog-cookbook/manuscript/17 RegularExpressions.md

 That's because the engine would perform the following steps:

 1. Investigate until we find a `"`.

-1. Investigate any character after the first double quote.
-That is the second double quote so _that is consumed_ because it required _at least one_.
-Since all other characters are a match as well the `.+` consumes all characters to the end of the input string.
+1. Investigate the character right after the first double quote.
+That is the second double quote so _that is consumed_ because the regular expression required _at least one_.
+Since all other characters are a match as well the `.+` consumes all characters to the very end of the input string.

-1. It then goes back the current position --- because it is lazy! --- which is because the second `"` was already consumed the space after (!) the second `"` and before the `a` of "and".
+1. Because it is lazy it then goes back the current position which by then is the space to the _right of the second double-quote_!

    From there it carries on until it finds a `"`.
-That is the first `"` after the "and".
+That is the _first_ `"` _after_ the word <<and>>.
 All that is then replaced by the `` character.

 1. The engine then carries on but because there is only a single `"` left there is no other match.

 If we want to ignore any `""` pairs then we need to use a look-ahead, something we will discuss soon.